 NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-The date of this prospectus is, 2015.
-ENSE.
-The date of this prospectus is, 2015.
+2 11021 The date of this prospectus is , 2015.

 AETHLON MEDICAL, INC.

 TABLE OF CONTENTS